RobertBarrow/cv/index.md

 - Managing senior client relationships (providing digital strategy and technical governance) for various accounts in the "Strategy, Design & Build" Centre of Excellence
 - Overall responsibility for quality of solution delivery; utilising MMT Digital's Agile delivery framework and quality governance model
 - Collaborating with client stakeholders and delivery team to create digital roadmaps incorporating OKRs and SMART goals
-- Collaborating with engineers, architects, experience designers, technical product owners, digital project managers and systems engineers to produce accurate cost estimates and derisk delivery
+- Collaborating with cloud system engineers, site reliability engineers, cloud architects, technical architects, experience designers, technical product owners, digital project managers and senior engineers to produce accurate cost estimates and derisk delivery
 - Coaching and developing Agile skills/knowledge of our delivery roles e.g. TPO/DPM
 - Management of delivery risks and escalations to Technical Account Director and CTO (as required)
 - Oversight and responsibility for interrogating and improving 'project health check' scores